system-zero/system-zero/README.md

   is yet another reason.
 It is still eighties for us!

-  For all the cases, mistakes are probably equally useful to be recorded, and it may be proved, that might helps a lot to an understanding.
+  For all the cases, mistakes are probably equally useful to be recorded, and it may be proved, that might help a lot to an understanding.
 My narrow view on this, that it might be proved, that all of it has been made because of a mistake, as the mistake that happens because of a will of an action, reveals a bit, which might sounds like an echo of the beat of the heart and which it